 You can enhance your Vuser scripts by adding standard ANSI C functions.
 ANSI C functions allow you to add comments, control flow statements, conditional statements, and so forth to your Vuser scripts.
 You can add standard ANSI C functions to any type of Vuser script.
-For details, see "Using C Functions in Vuser Scripts," on page 75.
+For details, see "Guidelines for Using C Functions," on page 345.